 Color relief maps cannot be added as a map layer to 3D wireframe maps, but a color relief map can be added to any other map layer, including 3D surface maps.

-When the map in the 3D view contains a hill-shaded color relief layer, the 3D view Lighting is turned off.
+When the map in the 3D view contains a reflectance or hill shaded color relief layer, the 3D view Lighting is turned off.
 This is because the map is already shaded by the color relief layer hill shading.
 The cumulative effect of both lighting systems would result in very dark regions of the map in the 3D view.

 To use the 3D view Lighting properties instead of the color relief hill shading, the Enable hill shading option on the color relief layer General page must be cleared.